almost2blank/almost2blank/README.md

 - 💬 Ask me about ... my boardgame collection
 - 📫 How to reach me: ... michael . burns02 @ gmail . com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-Call back later
+I somehow managed to get this readme to work